Tscott7/proj8-free_times/README.md

 'busy' between the target date and time range.
 The client then prints out the events where the user is 'busy' within the time range, accounting for transparent events as well.
 I also humanized the dates similar to project 6 so that it says their event is in x amount of days as well as the date in ISO form.
+It then calculates and prints out the times the client is 'free' within the time range.
+We will use this in the next project to calculate when multiple users are 'free' within a given time range.